stevedepp/strang/ch2/README.md

 <img width="682" alt="image" src="https://user-images.githubusercontent.com/38410965/104539534-bfe40780-55eb-11eb-9eaf-90fef0d49954.png">

-matrix represents in row view the equations for 3 planes:
+matrix represents in row view the equations for 3 planes, all 3 of which slope:

  2  4 -2  2
  4  8 -4  4